ndsev/zserio/doc/ZserioLanguageOverview.md

 ```

 In the example above, `EXECUTABLE` is auto-assigned to 1, `READABLE` is manually assigned to 2 and the
-`WRITABLE` is assigned by finding the first unsued bit to value 4.
+`WRITABLE` is assigned by finding the first unused bit to value 4.

 A bitmask type provides its own lexical scope.
 The member names must be unique within each bitmask type.
 In expressions outside of the defining type, bitmask members must alway be prefixed by the type name and a dot,